jballanc/aydede/README.md

 # Aydede

-This is a simplistic implementation of the R7RS small Scheme language on top of LuaJIT using LPeg to generate the grammar.
-The general approach follows the concept of the metacircular interpreter as presented in the "Structure and Interpretation of Computer Programs".
+**Aydede** is an implementation of the R7RS small Scheme language on top of the LuaJIT runtime.
+It makes use of LPeg for specifying the grammar and follows the general design of the metacircular interpreter described in "Structure and Interpretation of Computer Programs".

+What makes **Aydede** unique is how it handles interpretation.
+The interpreter is parameterized at runtime based on the command-line arguments provided.
+This means that, for example, passing the `--ast` argument will tell **Aydede** to use the AST-Printing interpreter that only dumps the AST to STDOUT and then quits.

 ## Building

 Both LuaJIT and LPeg have been vendored in with the project.
 LuaJIT is vendored as a git submodule, so before building you will need to check out the correct version of LuaJIT by running `git submodule update --init`.
 Also, the Makefile assumes that you have Clang installed to compile the C code.
 If not, you may need to edit the `CC` line in the Makefile.

 From there, building should be as simple as running `make`.

 # Copyright

-Aydede Copyright (c) 2014, Joshua Ballanco.
+Aydede Copyright (c) 2014-2016, Joshua Ballanco.

 Licensed under the BSD 2-Clause License.
 See COPYING for full license details.

 ---

 The following 3rd party Open Source projects have been used in part or in full.
 License details for each can be found in the appropriate text file in the `licenses` directory.

 * LuaJIT Copyright (C) 2005-2013 Mike Pall.
 All rights reserved.